Dylan-George-Field/Dylan-George-Field.github.io/_posts/CRF250Rally/2020-06-24-andy-strapz-avduro-II.md

 </p>

 <p>
   Each bag has a 20L capacity.
 They come with two large pockets that hold a 2L.
 These are great for quick access items like water bottles or things you don't want inside the bag like oil or fuel.
-It's the perfect size for any solo-travel adventure.
+It's the perfect size for any solo-travel adventure and only weigh 2kgs.
 </p>

 <p>